xmartlabs/XLSlidingContainer/README.md

 To use XLSlidingContainerViewController follow these steps:

 1. Implement the two controllers you want to embed in the XLSlidingContainerViewController.
-Keep in mind that they have to conform to the protocol with the same name.
+Keep in mind that they have to conform to the XLContainedViewController protocol.

 2. Extend the XLSlidingContainerViewController and implement its datasource methods setting the previous controllers to be the subcontrollers of it.
 You could also use the base controller and just set its datasource to be one of your controllers that implements the required methods.
 You can optionally implement the delegate methods as well.